vsavkin/large-monorepo/README.md

 Lerna 5.1 adds the ability to use Nx for task orchestration and computation caching (in addition to `p-map` and `p-queue`, which it had before).
-Given that Lerna uses Nx to run tasks, unsurprisingly, the numbers for Lerna and Nx are very similar--it's the same powerful task orchestrator under the hood.
+Given that Lerna uses Nx to run tasks, unsurprisingly, the numbers for Lerna and Nx will be very similar--it's the same powerful task orchestrator under the hood.
 This also means that Lerna supports distributed tasks execution (see above) and that it captures terminal output correctly.

 ## Found an issue?
 Send a PR.